outsinre/outsinre.github.com/_posts/2016-05-27-disk-partitioning.md

 # Manually creating Windows UEFI bootable USB stick

-This tutorial shows how to manually create a Windows 8.1 bootable USB stick under Linux. **gpt does NOT ask for confirmation on each command like fdisk**.
+This tutorial shows how to manually create a Windows 8.1 bootable USB stick under Linux. **parted does NOT ask for confirmation on each command like fdisk**.

 On Windows, we use *diskpart*.
+Alternatively, format the USB to FAT32 and copy all ISO files to the USB - quite simple!

 1. Create partition table - GPT